isomerpages/moe-sembawangpri/_programmes/Applied Learning Programme (ALP): Environmental Studies.md

 **Green Leaders**

-The Green Leaders are a group of student leaders who have been selected to advocate environmental conservation efforts in the school and the community.
-Training is conducted for these students to deepen their knowledge in environmental issues and hone presentation skills.
-They also drive a food waste recycling programme during recess to encourage their peers to reduce food waste.
+The Green Leaders are a group of student leaders who have been selected to advocate environmental conservation efforts within the school and the community.
+They drive recycling efforts within the school and selected Green Leaders also conduct sharing sessions with the school population on environmental issues.
+Enrichment workshops and trainings are conducted for these students to deepen their knowledge of environmental issues and hone their presentation skills.

 <img src="/images/alp5.jpg" style="width:75%">